Summerlin, Nevada: Walking trails

 As of 2018, the Summerlin Trail System is more than 150 miles long and connects local neighborhoods to various amenities throughout the community.
 The system includes five types of planned trails: street-side, village, bike, regional, and natural.

 Upon completion, the trail system will be more than 200 miles long and will connect to more than 2,000 miles of regional trails, making it one of the most comprehensive and efficient trail systems in the southwestern United States.

 In 2008, Summerlin and the Howard Hughes Corporation received the American Trails Developer Award, which is given to developers in recognition of "quality, well designed multi-use trails systems that are integrated into private developments."

 Mountain recreation

 The adjacent Red Rock Canyon National Conservation Area offers 26 hiking trails (ranging in difficulty from easy to strenuous).
 The canyon is also suitable for bouldering and rock climbing and has an overnight camp site.

-Government

-Summerlin lies partially within an incorporated municipality and partially within an unincorporated area.
-It is patrolled by the Las Vegas Metropolitan Police Department - Summerlin Area Command.

-The area north of Charleston Boulevard is within the city of Las Vegas, while the area south of Charleston Boulevard is located in unincorporated Clark County.
-As a planned community, Summerlin is managed by three master associations (Summerlin North, Summerlin South, and Summerlin West).
-Summerlin is further developed into commercial and residential villages.
-Many individual subdivisions also have their own homeowners associations.

-Summerlin has three age-restricted communities for senior citizens (Sun City Summerlin, The Regency, and Siena).